somaSystems/lifeTimes/README.md

 iv.
 Time series of equal length.
 v.
 At least two categorical variables (e.g Treatment vs Control)

-TODO: lifeTimes will be compatible with single categorical variable, and missing observations.
+TODO: lifeTimes will be compatible with orical variable, and missing observations.
 A helper function to impute NAs will also be included.

 **2: `.in_time =` A unit of time:** So we need to find the column in the dataset that indicates this.
 In this data we have years, months and